-elect

-Analogously, the term -designate (e.g. prime minister-designate) is used for the same purpose, especially when someone is appointed rather than elected (e.g., Justice-designate).
+Analogously, the term -designate (e.g. prime minister-designate) is used for the same purpose, especially when someone is appointed rather than elected (e.g., justice-designate).

 History

 This usage of the term -elect originated in the Catholic Church, where bishops were elected but would not take office until ordained.
-In addition, the winner of a papal election would be known as the pope-elect until he was confirmed and actually became pope.
+In addition, the winner of a papal election would be known as the pope-elect until he was confirmed and became pope.

 The term entered politics with the practice of elective monarchy.
 For example, the Holy Roman emperor was elected by a college of prince-electors, but the winning candidate would not become emperor until he was crowned by the pope.
 Between election and coronation, he was known as the imperator electus, or emperor-elect.

-By the 19th century, the term had expanded to describe any position in which a substantial period of time elapses between election and installation.
+By the 19th century, the term had expanded to describe any position in which a substantial period elapses between election and installation.
 For example, it was common in the 19th century to refer to a fiancée as a bride-elect.